sfstoolbox/sfs-matlab/README.md

 #### Box Shaped Array with Smoothed Edges

 <code>conf.secondary_sources.edge_radius</code> defines the bending radius of
-corners.
-It can be chosen in a range between <code>0.0</code> and the half of
-<code>conf.secondary_sources.size</code>.
-While the prior value respresents a
-non-smoothed box the latter extrema yields a circular array.
+the corners.
+It can be chosen in a range between <code>0.0</code> and the half of <code>conf.secondary_sources.size</code>.
+While the prior respresents a non-smoothed box the latter yields a circular array.
 Note that the non-smoothed box behaves it little bit different than the Box Shaped Array since loudspeakers might also be place directly in the corners of the box.